 As the school year winds down and summer plans gear up, it might seem like it’s time to take a break from learning; however, there’s a significant date in June that calls us to reflect and engage.
 June 19th, known as Juneteenth, isn’t just another day off in the summer.
 This date commemorates the end of slavery in the United States, a hugely important moment in American history.
 As we dive into summer, Juneteenth provides an opportunity to deepen our understanding of this moment and its impact on our country.

-For Mike McFeeture, a junior, understanding Juneteenth began in a fragmented way.
+For Mike McFeeture, understanding Juneteenth began in a fragmented way.
 “I found out about Juneteenth through my friends at work,” he explains.
 “They were planning a big cookout for the holiday, and each of them shared bits and pieces about what Juneteenth means and why it’s important.”
 Reflecting on these conversations, Mike adds, “Putting all these puzzle pieces together, I realized Juneteenth isn’t only a remembrance of the past injustice of slavery.
 I kinda also see it as a celebration of the progress made and a way to continue the fight for equality.”

 The origins of Juneteenth trace back to June 19, 1865, when Union soldiers, led by Major General Gordon Granger, landed at Galveston, Texas.
 They brought with them the news that the Civil War had ended and that enslaved people were now free.
 This announcement came surprisingly two and a half years after President Lincoln’s Emancipation Proclamation, which had technically freed the slaves in 1863.
 Since that important day in 1865, Juneteenth has evolved into a nationwide celebration marked by community gatherings, festivities, and parades.